DarkSharpness/Rubbish_BookStore_System/docs/DevelopDoc.md

 };
 ```

-Account: Info of one user.
+Account: Information of one user.

 ```C++
 struct Account {